schaazzz/chrome_serial_terminal/README.md

 # chrome_serial_terminal
-A serial terminal for Chrome
+A serial terminal for Chrome...